Why China banned this viral pop song

 The BBC talks to the song’s creator, Namewee.

-Video by Meiqing Guan of BBC Chinese and Grace Tsoi.
+Video by Meiqing Guan of BBC Chinese, Grace Tsoi and Yung-Chih Fann.